basilhendroff/truenas-iocage-letsencrypt/HPILO.md

 ```
 Upon issuing a certificate, `CF_Token` and `CF_Account_ID` will be saved in `~/.acme.sh/account.conf` and used for subsequent deployments.

 5. Run the helper script `bash hpilo.sh` to issue a Let's Encrypt certificate to the iLO.
 6. Repeat the steps above for other iLOs on your network.

 To list all issued certificates `acme.sh --list`.
+Acme.sh will manage the renewal of the certificates.